Shippable/docs/sources/platform/int-docker-private-registry.md

 * **Email** -- email of your Docker Registry Account

 ## Resources that use this Integration
 Resources are the bulding blocks of assembly lines and some types of resource refer to Integrations by their name.
-The following Resources Types can created with `Docker Trusted Registry` Integration
+The following Resources Types can created with `Docker Private Registry` Integration

 * [image]()
 * [cluster]()